MicrosoftDocs/connected-spaces/articles/ai-insights.md

 The following list shows the insights that retail customers can retrieve from the above components of Connected Spaces.
 The insights are aggregated, and no individual shoppers are identified or tracked.

-> **1. Shopper analytics.** Includes insights around footfalls and occupancy such as total footfall across the store or busiest day of the week.
+> **1. Shopper analytics.** Includes insights around customers entering the store and occupancy such as total footfall across the store or busiest day of the week.

-> **2. Display effectiveness.** Includes insights around shopper engagement for endcap or promotion display such as the display with longest average dwell time or total footfall across displays.
+> **2. Display effectiveness.** Includes insights around shopper engagement for endcap or promotion display such as the largest increase or decrease in display traffic.

-> **3. Queue management.**  Includes insights around queue wait time and lengths such as longest queue across the store or average wait time across all queues.
+> **3. Queue management.**  Includes insights around queue wait time and lengths such as the largest increase or decrease in queue throughput.